SAP Articles

 - Mixed-mode manufacturing (ETO, MTO, MTS)

-- Shop floor automation
+- Shop Floor Automation

-- Deep configuration options without heavy customization
+- Deep configuration options with minimal customization

-- Strong native scheduling and planning tools
+- Robust native scheduling and planning features

 Limitations: